General Compliance Questions

 is optional, that is one of the main

-key requirements, and I’ve tried to
+key requirements, and we’ve tried to

 indicate that in the help text.